mrsambaga/eWarta-backend/README.md

 ## Description

-This is stage 01 web app api project that uses Golang, Gin, and PostgreSQL.
+eWarta is a web app api project that uses Golang, Gin, and PostgreSQL.
 This project implement clean architechture with JWT authentication.

 ## Features